emissary-ingress/emissary/reference/core/ingress-controller.md

 ## `Ingress` Support in 0.80.0

-Ambassador Edge Stack 0.80.0 supports basic core functionality of the  `Ingress` resource, as defined by the [`Ingress`](https://kubernetes.io/docs/concepts/services-networking/ingress/) resource itself:
+The Ambassador Edge Stack 0.80.0 supports basic core functionality of the  `Ingress` resource, as defined by the [`Ingress`](https://kubernetes.io/docs/concepts/services-networking/ingress/) resource itself:

 - Basic routing, including the `route` specification and the default backend functionality, is supported.
    - it's particularly easy to use a minimal `Ingress` to the Ambassador Edge Stack diagnostic UI
 - TLS termination is supported.
    - you can use multiple `Ingress` resources for SNI
-- Using the `Ingress` resource in concert with Ambassador Edge Stack CRDs or annotations is supported.
+- Using the `Ingress` resource in concert with Athe mbassador Edge Stack CRDs or annotations is supported.
-   - this includes Ambassador Edge Stack annotations on the `Ingress` resource itself
+   - this includes the Ambassador Edge Stack annotations on the `Ingress` resource itself

-Ambassador 0.80.0 does **not** extend the basic `Ingress` specification except as follows:
+The Ambassador Edge Stack 0.80.0 does **not** extend the basic `Ingress` specification except as follows:

-- the `getambassador.io/ambassador-id` annotation allows you to set an Ambassador Edge Stack ID for the `Ingress` itself; and
+- the `getambassador.io/ambassador-id` annotation allows you to set an the Ambassador Edge Stack ID for the `Ingress` itself; and

 - the `getambassador.io/config` annotation can be provided on the `Ingress` resource, just